corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.md

 ## Reference states

-Not all states need to be updated by the parties which use them.
+Not all states need to be updated by the parties that use them.
 In the case of reference data, a party creates it, and it is then used (but not updated) by other parties.
 For this use-case, the states containing reference data are referred to as **reference states**.
-Syntactically, reference states are no different to regular states.
+Syntactically, reference states are no different than regular states.
 However, they are treated differently by Corda transactions.

 There are two important differences between regular states and reference states: